AdesisNetlife/croak/README.md

 ##### Grunt-specific

-The following options will be (probably) available in Grunt on future versions in `.gruntrc` file, however Croak now supports them
+The following options will be (probably) available in Grunt on future versions inside the `.gruntrc` file, however Croak now supports them

 | Name           | Type      | Default     | Description                                    |